Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of Classical States: Introduction

-Contrary to dynamic feedback, quasi-static feedback does not increase the order of the system dynamics but may include time derivatives of the new input $w$ of the closed-loop system.
-Furthermore, calculating the required time derivatives $\Tilde{x}_B$ of the flat output based on the available measurements is generally challenging.
-An approach to address the issue of determining $\Tilde{x}_B$ is presented, e.g., in \cite{KolarRamsSchlacher:2017}, where a quasi-static feedback law of a generalized Brunovský state $\Tilde{x}_B$ is derived.
-Subsequently, the generalized Brunovský state $\Tilde{x}_B$ is replaced by the classical state $x$ in the quasi-static feedback.
-An alternative approach for the class of $(x,u)$-flat systems, i.e., systems with a flat output not depending on time derivatives of the input, is presented in \cite{Gstottner:2023-1}.
-The approach provides a systematic procedure for constructing a quasi-static feedback law $u = \alpha(x,w, w^{(1)}, \ldots)$ of the classical state without using the concept of generalized states at all.
-In \cite{Gstottner:2023-1}, the multi-index $\kappa$, which contains the orders of the time derivatives of the flat output $y$ intended as new inputs, is constructed by means of an algorithm.
-This algorithm is based on successive coordinate transformations in a finite-dimensional differential geometric framework and yields the multi-index $\kappa$ as well as the linearizing feedback as a result. \cite{DelaleauDaSilva:1998-1} present similar results using a differential algebraic setting.
-An analogous approach to \cite{Gstottner:2023-1} is presented in \cite{KolarDiwoldGstottnerSchoberl:2022} for flat discrete-time systems.
+Contrary to dynamic feedback, quasi-static feedback does not increase the order of the closed-loop system dynamics but may include time derivatives of the new input $w$ of the closed-loop system.
+However, calculating the required time derivatives of the flat output based on the available measurements to determine $\Tilde{x}_B$ is generally challenging.
+To address the issue of determining $\Tilde{x}_B$, e.g., \cite{KolarRamsSchlacher:2017} demonstrated that, under certain conditions, $\Tilde{x}_B$ can be replaced by the classical state $x$ in the quasi-static feedback.
+Using a differential algebraic setting, \cite{DelaleauFiltrationsFeedbackSynthesis1998} demonstrated that every system with a flat output that depends only on the classical state $x$ and the input $u$, so-called $(x,u)$-flat systems, can be exactly linearized by a quasi-static feedback law $u=\alpha(x,w,w^{(1)},\ldots)$ of the classical state $x$.
+Utilizing a differential geometric framework, similar results for the exact linearization of $(x,u)$-flat systems are presented by \cite{Gstottner:2023-1}, where a systematic procedure for constructing a quasi-static feedback law of the classical state $x$ is presented.
+In \cite{Gstottner:2023-1}, the multi-index $\kappa$, which contains the orders of the time derivatives of the flat output $y$ intended as new inputs, is constructed utilizing an algorithm.
+Through successive coordinate transformations within a finite-dimensional differential geometric framework, this algorithm provides the multi-index $\kappa$ and the quasi-static feedback of the classical state, all achieved without the use of generalized Brunovský states.
+For flat discrete-time systems, an analogous approach to \cite{Gstottner:2023-1} is presented in \cite{KolarDiwoldGstottnerSchoberl:2022}.

-In this work, we restrict ourselves to Lagrangian control systems with a Lagrangian given by the difference of the kinetic minus the potential energy.
-Since the majority of mechanical systems belong to this subclass of control systems, the analysis of them regarding flatness has been the subject of study in various academic literature such as \cite{RathinamMurray:1998}, \cite{SatoIwai:2012}, and \cite{Nicolau:2015}.
-Specifically, \cite{RathinamMurray:1998} defined the term configuration flatness to describe Lagrangian control systems with a flat output that depends only on configuration variables.
-Furthermore, \cite{RathinamMurray:1998} introduced necessary and sufficient conditions for Lagrangian control systems underactuated by one control to be configuration flat.